hyperledger/indy-node/docs/transactions.md

 - `did` (base58-encoded string):

     Target DID we create a Claim Def for (that is Issuer DID) as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.
+    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.
-    In practice, `did` will be equal to `senderDid` in most of the cases.
+    In practice, `did` will be equal to `submitterDid` in most of the cases.

-    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Claim Def for.
+    *Example*: `submitterDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Claim Def for.

 - `publicKeys` (dict):